TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 			- import assemblies vs injection libraries may be worth considering.

+#Delete editcontext notes
+- editcontext only on gb_edif form but cascade
+	- but our model has that kind of information becuase editcontext is not dynamic in noJs
+- **Try model setting editcontext when interactivity cant so not duplicating logic between model and editcontext**
+- pass binding to model not the model
+- editContext.Validate() calling this manually may mean validationsummary works but doesnt update
+- GB_EditContext : EditContext with viewstate errors would be nice, could have a constructor also taking viewstate for nojs "
+Model Binding: By using EditContext, you're not directly binding the model to the form; rather, you're binding the form to an object that encapsulates both the model data and the validation state.
+This allows you to keep validation state and data separate if needed.

+"
+- passing Model is so much easier to editform than editcontext is but we need to do it this way due to custom handling

 # End of readme this is just notes for project and project review